Lesson 1 of 6

 HOW DO I READ IT?

 Read the letter as one written to impersonate Paul in a situation that the author faced in his own time and place.
-Seeking to represent Paul in order to give authority to what he has to say, the author calls upon readers (ostensibly Timothy, but implicitly more than him) to imitate Paul in his fidelity to the gospel, even in trying circumstances.
+Seeking to represent Paul to give authority to what he has to say, the author calls upon readers (ostensibly Timothy, but implicitly a wider audience) to imitate Paul in his fidelity to the gospel, even in trying circumstances.
 In order to do this letter justice, one should read it (as well as the other Pastoral Epistles) in light of the seven undisputed letters of Paul, where one finds quite different emphases and teachings.